Internet for Seniors

 AT&T Fiber$55.00/mo.300MbpsVideo streaming, heavy-duty online usage

 Access from AT&T is the low-income internet option from AT&T Internet, costing $30 per month for up to 100Mbps and unlimited data.
 To qualify for this plan, you need to be eligible for the Supplemental Nutrition Assistance Program (SNAP), be a California resident on Supplemental Security Income (SSI) benefits, have someone in your household who participates in the National School Lunch Program, or your household income needs to be below 200% of the federal poverty guidelines.
-If you don’t mind slower speeds and lower data limits, you can also choose lower-cost Access from AT&T plans for as little as $5–$10 per month.
+If you don’t mind slower speeds and lower data limits, you can choose lower-cost Access from AT&T plans for as little as $5–$10 per month.

 AT&T Internet pros and cons